Discussion

 Imaging Parameters Optimization

-If all you wanted to do was to maximize the signal-to-noise ratio (SNR) of your images, then you would increase the exposure time and/or light intensity until the histogram was as far to the right of its range as possible without saturating any pixels.
+If all you wanted to do was to maximize the signal-to-noise ratio (SNR) of your images, then you would increase the exposure time and/or light intensity until the histogram was as close as possible to the upper limit of its domain without saturating any pixels.

 But what if the intensity is maxed out and you still have room left in the histogram to improve the SNR?
 You could increase the exposure time still further.
 But, as a result, doing so would decrease your frame rate.
-If you also needed to image fast dynamics within the cell, then there would be an upper limit to the value for the exposure time that you can set.
+If you also needed to image fast dynamics within the cell, and these required a minimum frame rate, then there would be an upper limit to the value for the exposure time that you could set.
 Beyond this value, you would not have a high enough frame rate to see the thing that you would like to see; it would be blurred out.

 Ultimately this means that you must sacrifice some SNR to obtain a sufficient temporal resolution.
 We can visualize the problem like this: